carmenbianca/report-liferay/report.md

 against.
 Therefore, this goal presents the following sub-goals:

-- Write a mechanism that converts the licensing headers in Liferay's codebase to the format found in listing \ref{lst:reuse-header}.
+- Write a mechanism that converts the licensing headers in Liferay's codebase to the format found in listing \ref{lst:liferay-header}.
 This is a single-use mass-conversion program that does not need to be maintained or rigorously designed.